Chrisp20/SportsMatchGame/sprintmain.md

 - Sprint 3: build the basic game layout and completion (add assets), of players
 - Spring 4: update settings, for players/emoji selections
 - Sprint 5: implement the navigations tools from the project wireframe

+First week sprint.
+This week I incorporated the creation of my idea.
+The memory game as well as mapping and outline the project.
+I created a name for the project and the wireframe image.
+The beginning of the project is in place.

+For this week I have prepped the code for the start up page.